INTRACEREBRAL HEMORRHAGE

 - bleeding – the type of the hemorrhage depends on the site of insertion (intraparenchymal, intraventricular, or subdural)

-- leave sensor for a maximum of 5-7 days; later, the risk of infection increases, and the accuracy of the measurement decreases
+- leave the sensor for a maximum of 5-7 days; beyond this time, the risk of infection increases, and the accuracy of the measurement decreases

-- ICP treatment according to cranial trauma protocols
+- manage ICP according to head trauma protocols

 External ventricular drainage (EVD) |

-- used typically in massive intraventricular hemorrhage or expanding cerebellar hematomas with acute obstructive hydrocephalus (AHA/ASA 2022 I/B-NR)
+- typically used for massive intraventricular hemorrhage or expanding cerebellar hematoma with acute obstructive hydrocephalus (AHA/ASA 2022 I/B-NR)

 - modern catheters allow concurrent ICP monitoring